-Septoplasty is the surgical procedure performed to correct the shape of the septum.
+Septoplasty is the surgical procedure performed to improve the airflow through the nose.
 The septum is the partition that divides the nostrils.
-The septum has two major functions: support the nose and the mucous membranes of the nose and regulate airflow into the nasal cavity.
+The septum has two major functions: support the nose and regulate airflow into the nasal cavity.
 A septoplasty is often needed when a patient is undergoing a reductive rhinoplasty (reducing the size of the nose).
 More common, however, a septoplasty is performed to correct a deviated septum, ensuring better airflow into the nose.
 A septoplasty is done in an outpatient setting and takes approximately one hour.
 Recovery symptoms are similar to that of a cold, patients complain of stuffiness.
 This will lessen as the tissue heals and swelling decreases.
 Full recovery is expected in approximately seven days.

 Turbinate Reduction is a conservative procedure done under local anesthesia to improve breathing.
-During this procedure, the enlarged turbinates are targeted using a laser.
-The laser trims the turbinates to ensure better breathing.
+During this procedure, the enlarged turbinates are targeted using a laser or radiofrequency.
+The device trims the turbinates to ensure better breathing.
 Sometimes, Turbinate Reduction is paired with a septoplasty for optimum results.
-Turbinate Reduction does not require down time, patients generally return to regular activities the next day
+Turbinate Reduction does not require much down time, patients generally return to regular activities the next day